DymOK93/KTL/README.md

     * Optimized, C++ Standard compatible `<algorithm>` library
     * `<allocator>` with standard allocators for different pool types
     * Boost-based implementation of the `compressed_pair`
-    * Exceptions objects hierarchy (`std::exception` analogue optimized for use in the kernel)
+    * Exceptions objects hierarchy (`std::exception` analog optimized for use in the kernel)
     * Iterators
     * MSVC-intrinsic-based coroutines
     * Mutexes, events and condition variables based on kernel synchronization primitives with RAII wrappers